frictionlessdata/website-old/_case_studies/data-retriever.md

 Retriever automatically installing the [BBS (USGS North American Breeding Bird Survey)](https://www.pwrc.usgs.gov/bbs/) dataset* {: .caption}

-## What are the challenges you face working with data?

 Data is often messy and needs cleaning and restructuring before it can be effectively used.
 It is often not feasible to modify and